zerbinidamata/ethereum-docker/README.md

 ## 2. Interact with geth

 To get attached to the `geth` JavaScript console on the node you can run the following

 ```
-docker exec -it ethereumdocker_eth_1 geth attach ipc://root/.ethereum/devchain/geth.ipc
+docker exec -it ethereum-docker_eth_1 geth --allow-insecure-unlock attach ipc://root/.ethereum/devchain/geth.ipc
 ```

 Then you can `miner.start()`, and then check to see if it's mining by inspecting `web3.eth.mining`.

 See the [Javascript Runtime](https://github.com/ethereum/go-ethereum/wiki/JavaScript-Console) docs for more.

 ### 2.1 Use an existing DAG

 To speed up the process, you can use a [pre-generated DAG](https://github.com/ethereum/wiki/wiki/Ethash-DAG).
 All you need to do is add something like this

 ```
 ADD dag/full-R23-0000000000000000 /root/.ethash/full-R23-0000000000000000
 ```

 to the `monitored-geth-client` Dockerfile.